 Fundraising/Special Event: Assist with initial planning, set-up and/or clean-up.
 FJC is involved in numerous community events that require a booth which provides information for the community on domestic violence.
 The volunteer staffing the booth will be responsible for distributing FJC materials and answering questions that the public may have related to domestic violence.
 This may also give the volunteer an opportunity to recruit new volunteers.

 Child Care: FJC conducts support groups for the clients of Family Justice Center.
 Assistance with Child care is needed during groups and individual counseling sessions.
 Childcare may include activities, games and crafts at the main office or at the shelter.

-Speakers Bureau (coming soon): The Speaker’s Bureau is a well-trained group of volunteers able to speak to professional and paraprofessional groups about domestic violence and Family Justice Center.
+Speakers Bureau: The Speaker’s Bureau is a well-trained group of volunteers able to speak to professional and paraprofessional groups about domestic violence and Family Justice Center.
 Experience in public speaking, community involvement and/or public relations are required.

-Handyman: Help with painting, minor repairs, maintenance projects, etc.
+Handyman: Help with painting, minor repairs, and maintenance projects.

 - Must be at least 18 years of age.

 - Print, complete and return a volunteer application (link below) to your local FJC office or contact the FJC office at (843) 546-5936 for more information.